Middlebury is constantly housing different groups of people:

 Mail over the Summer

-If you will not be spending the summer at Middlebury College, please be sure to notify businesses and friends of your change of address and remove your name from junk mail lists.
+If you will not be spending the summer at Middlebury College, please be sure to notify businesses and contacts of your change of address and remove your name from junk mail lists.
 Inform your bank, friends and family.
-Contact credit card companies, magazines, newspapers, catalogs, etc. and change your address or have your name removed from their mailing lists.
+Update credit card companies, magazines, newspapers, catalogs, etc. and change your address or have your name removed from their mailing lists.
 The best way to do this in on line at their individual web sites.

 It is not necessary to fill out a change of address card from the Student Mail Center.
 All USPS express, first class mail and packages as well as UPS packages will be forwarded to your home mailing address, according to College policy, which may slow down the arrival of your important mail.
 (Note: graduates may have their mail forwarded to their own address, if different from their home address, by reporting the change to the Alumni Office at extension 5171.)